 Ovulation cramping is often mild and goes away after a few hours.
 It can let people who want to conceive know that the time might be right.

 However, people who do not want to conceive should not rely on ovulation cramps to indicate fertility.
-This is not an effective way to time unprotected sex.
+This is not an effective way to time sex without a condom or other barrier method.

-If the cramping or pain is intense, a warm bath and over-the-counter pain medication may help.
+If the cramping or pain is intense, a warm bath and OTC pain medication may help.
 Anyone who experiences severe pain or cramps accompanied by vomiting or unusual bleeding should contact a doctor.